-Grotesque demons and visions of paradise feature in artworks by Hieronymus Bosch.
+Grotesque demons and visions of paradise feature in artworks painted by Hieronymus Bosch.

 Hieronymus Bosch in ‘s-Hertogenbosch

-Throughout 2016 a series of events was held in the Netherlands to commemorate the 500th anniversary of Bosch’s death.
-Many of the events in the multi-faceted Jheronimus Bosch 500 programme took place in the province of North Brabant.
-Bosch was born in the city of ‘s-Hertogenbosch, the provincial capital, in the middle of the fifteenth century.
+Throughout 2016 events were held in the Netherlands to commemorate the 500th anniversary of Bosch’s death.
+Several of the events in the Jheronimus Bosch 500 programme took place in the province of North Brabant.

-The Groot Tuighuis, ‘s-Hertogenbosch’s free-to-visit city archive, holds exhibits focusing on archaeology and urban history.
+The Groot Tuighuis (Bethaniestraat 4), ‘s-Hertogenbosch’s free-to-visit city archive, holds exhibits focusing on archaeology and urban history.
 The City of Bosch exhibition recreated how ‘s-Hertogenbosch looked during the artist’s lifetime.

-Notably, The Haywain has returned to the Netherlands for the first time since 1570, when Spain’s King Phillip II acquired it for his art collection.
+Notably, The Haywain returned to the Netherlands for the first time since 1570.
+In that year Spain’s King Phillip II acquired it for his art collection.
 Normally it can be seen in the Museo Nacional del Prado in Madrid.

-Like several other Bosch works, The Haywain is a triptych, a three-part altarpiece.
-Such works were designed to be folded in on themselves, for ease of transport in an era when royals and nobles often had several houses but limited furnishings and fresh food was tricky to move efficiently; they transported their belongings between properties.
+In common with several other Bosch works, The Haywain is a triptych, a three-part altarpiece.
+Such works were designed to be folded in on themselves, for ease of transport.
+In an era when royals and nobles often had several houses but limited furnishings they transported their belongings between properties because fresh food was tricky to move efficiently.

 Bosch was a respected citizen of Den Bosch and a member of an influential confraternity, the Illustrious Brotherhood of Our Blessed Lady.
-His funeral mass was held on 9 August 1516 within city’s St John’s Cathedral, a building that was under construction for the duration of the artist’s life.
+His funeral mass was held on 9 August 1516 in the city’s St John’s Cathedral, a building that was under construction for the duration of the artist’s life.